gilesknight/CDM-manual/README.md

 <!-- badges: end -->

-The goal of CDM-manual is to provide an easily editable "living manual" that describes the Coorong Dynamics Model's (CDM) set-up and results.
+The goal of CDM-manual is to provide an easily editable "living manual" that describes the  set-up and results of the Coorong Dynamics Model (CDM).

 ## Contributing